 Transactions in foreign currencies are converted at the foreign exchange rates ruling at the dates of the transaction.
 Monetary assets and liabilities denominated in foreign currencies, which are measured at historical cost, are translated at the foreign exchange rates ruling at the reporting date.
 Foreign exchange differences arising from fluctuations in exchange rates are recognised in profit or loss.
-Non-monetary assets and liabilities denominated in foreign exchange rates ruling at the date of the transaction.
-Non-monetary assets and liabilities denominated in foreign exchange rates ruling at the date of the transaction.
-Non-monetary assets and liabilities denominated in foreign exchange rates ruling at the date of the transaction.
+Non-monetary assets and liabilities denominated in foreign currencies, which are measured at historical cost, are translated at the foreign exchange rates ruling at the date of the transaction.
 Non-monetary assets and liabilities denominated in foreign currencies that are measured at fair value are translated to the functional currency at the foreign exchange rates ruling at the dates that the values were determined.